SUPERIOR CUSTOMER SERVICE: TURKEY SHOULD HOPE IT WERE THE SOLE ADMISSION STANDARD TO THE EUROPEAN UNION

 Editor’s note: A couple of summers ago my wife and I had occasion to spend a week in Istanbul, Turkey.
 The city is clean, bustling, and thriving.
 Construction cranes can be seen on the horizon in every direction.
 And there is more to come.
 Mega projects underway include the world’s largest airport; a canal linking the Black Sea to the Sea of Marmara, thus allowing maritime traffic to bypass the narrow Bosporus straits, and a tunnel underneath the seabed of the Bosporus to speed vehicular traffic along the ultra-congested Istanbul streets.
 Magnificent edifices such as Hagia Sophia, formerly an Orthodox Christian cathedral and now a museum, the Blue Mosque, Topkapi Palace, and Dolmabahce Palace stand in stark but beautiful contrast to the glass and steel of the nearby skyscrapers.

-Turkey borrowed heavily from external lenders (external debt is over 50% of GDP), guaranteed private loans, rolled out tax cuts, and offered other incentives to fuel its growth.
-Nonetheless, these policies have proved disastrous for the economy: unemployment is over 10%, inflation hovers around 60% – despite central bank rates of 45% – and the Turkish lira is at an all-time low against the dollar.
-It remains to be seen if Turkey can maintain any significant growth without further mortgaging its future.
+Turkey has borrowed heavily from external lenders (external debt is over 50% of GDP), guaranteed private loans, rolled out tax cuts, and offered other incentives to fuel its growth.
+Still, unemployment is over 10%, inflation is at 15%, and the Turkish lira is at an all-time low against the dollar.
+It remains to be seen if Turkey can maintain its current rate of growth without further mortgaging its future.

 We have traveled widely in the last forty years and we can’t remember a more pleasant experience.
 Every sector of the service economy with which we came in contact – taxi drivers, hotel workers, shop owners, restaurant workers, and others – was represented by individuals who behaved with cheeriness, politeness and grace.
 Everyone who served us seemed all too willing to help and went beyond the call of duty to do so.
 The staff at the Ritz Carlton Hotel, a property perched perfectly overlooking the Bosporus waterway delivered excellent service almost to a fault: at times service bordered on being unctuous.